taoye0330/lyft-analytics-project/README.md

 7. **Business Recommendations:** Based on insights gained, provide actionable recommendations to Lyft for optimizing driver acquisition, engagement, and retention strategies.

-## Getting Started :rocket:

-To replicate the analysis and findings, follow these steps:

-1. Clone this repository to your local machine.
-2. Ensure you have the necessary libraries and packages installed (list them in a `requirements.txt` file).
-3. Place the provided CSV files (`driver_ids.csv`, `ride_ids.csv`, `ride_timestamps.csv`) in a folder named `data`.
-4. Run the analysis scripts in the specified order, as mentioned in the `Analysis Steps` section.

 ## Conclusion :clipboard: